-I was educated as a research biologist, taught college briefly, then spent thirty-some years in other worlds.
+I was educated as a research biologist in an earlier era, taught college briefly, then spent thirty-some years in other worlds.
 During those decades, I created and ran a natural foods restaurant, then a bookstore.
-I worked as an editor, as a desktop-publisher, and as a technical writer preparing software manuals.
+Later I worked as an editor, as a desktop-publisher, and as a technical writer preparing software manuals.
 Finally I returned to my first love, biology – especially the microbes in all their creative diversity.

 The Big Island of Hawaii has been home for me since 1984.
 In 2002 I moved into my small, owner-built house in a lava field at 4000' on Mauna Loa, off grid, with broadband Internet, a cat, a woodstove, and a year-round vegetable garden.
-Ten years later, dealing with post-polio syndrome, I moved about a hundred feet to a new, even smaller and much less physically demanding house that I call The Nutshell.
+Ten years later, dealing with post-polio syndrome, I moved about a hundred feet across the lava to a new, even smaller and much less physically demanding house that I call The Nutshell.
 The garden too, has assumed smaller dimensions but still it feeds me.
 The days have shrunk along with my supply of physical energy.
 It has become impossible to fit in everything I would like to do.
-Thus, I resigned as co-blogger as of August 31, 2012, to become STC’s first Blogger Emeritus.
-I’ll still be writing occasional posts and doing a little editing for Elio.
-Likewise, my free-lance microbiology editing and writing will continue at a slower pace.
-The hours remaining will be spent writing a book about my beloved phage – my way of continuing to speak for The Small Things.
+Thus, I resigned as co-blogger as of August 31, 2012, to become STC’s first Blogger Emerita.
+I have continued writing some posts and doing a little editing for Elio.
+The years 2013-14 were consumed by editing, writing, and publishing an exciting phage book with Forest Rohwer (Life in Our Phage World).
+With that project completed, I then devoted most of my hours-days-months to writing a a book of my own about my beloved phage – my way of continuing to speak for The Small Things.